mayowa-aji/SENG-LIVE-112122-Phase-1-JS/03_DOM_Events/assets/slides.md

 ## Let's Code!

 - Users should be able to delete books by clicking the delete button at the bottom of the book card
+- Users should be able to click the New Book button to display the form to add a new book
+- Users should be able to hide the New Book form by clicking the button again or hitting the Escape key on their keyboard
 - Users should be able to add a book by filling in the form at the top of the page (the book they add should appear in the DOM)